dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 ## NSX CNI Plugin

-* NSX CNI plugin module is implemented on each Kubernetes node.
+* NSX CNI Plugin module is implemented on each Kubernetes node.
 (Which is done in Part 3 of this series)
-* Kubelet, which is the K8S agent that runs on each Kubernetes Node, takes a set of PodSpecs (ie developer deploys an application with yaml file) that are provided through Kubernetes API.
-Kubelet then sends requests to the CNI Plugin to attach the Pods to the network.
+* The native K8S component called Kubelet, which is the K8S agent that runs on each Kubernetes Node, takes the set of PodSpecs (ie developer deploys an application with yaml file) that are provided through Kubernetes API.
+It then sends requests to the CNI Plugin to attach the Pods to the network.
 More info on kubelet can be found [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)
+* When NSX CNI Plugin receives the request from kubelet, it then instructs

 # NSX-T & K8S Overall Architecture
 [Back to Table of Contents](#Table-Of-Contents)